‘OCEAN’S 11’ MEETS ‘THE LONG GOOD FRIDAY’

-SAFE HANDS is a crime novel, told in the first person by Mickey Blake – an ageing safe-cracker who can open any safe using only a heightened sense of touch.
-For the sake of his dying wife and an estranged son that hates his guts, Mickey is forced out of retirement to rob a rundown casino in Skegness, a Lincolnshire seaside town in the UK.
-Between old grudges, criminal gangs and a crooked undercover cop, it’s going to be a tough week.
+SAFE HANDS is a crime novel told in the first person by Mickey Blake – an aging, bitterly sarcastic safe-cracker who can open any vault with only a heightened sense of touch.
+For the sake of his dying wife, Mickey is forced to return from South America to a rundown UK seaside town for one last job.
+He has 5 days to help a crooked undercover cop rob a Russian mafia safe house.

 SAFE HANDS is currently out on submission whilst I turn my attention to its follow up, tentatively titled ‘BOX 337’.